Xiangyu1Sun/Uni3R-of-RE10K/README.md

 ## More training and evaluation details

-First, download the vggt model checkpoint from https://github.com/facebookresearch/vggt.
+First, download the vggt model [checkpoint](https://github.com/facebookresearch/vggt).
 Then put the pretrained vggt model under the category of ./pretrained_weights/model.pt

 please follow our command.sh file